Feliix42/momendlos_Desktop/README.md

 ### How to use

 There are several possibilities to use this software:
-- always have the latest photo from momendlos as you wallpaper
+- always have the latest photo from momendlos as your wallpaper
 - have a random slideshow
 - have an ordered slideshow